Skip to main content

 (ii) Demonstrations are permitted in all reservable indoor spaces by users who have reserved them in advance according to the applicable building or other established reservation procedure.

-(iv) Demonstrations that do not conflict with an existing reservation or are otherwise not in use may occur without reservation in the following areas only:
+(iii) Demonstrations that do not conflict with an existing reservation or are otherwise not in use may occur without reservation in the following areas only:

-(a) Baker center: in the rectangular atrium spaces located on the south end of the third, fourth, and fifth floors, and in the lounge area overlooking the rotunda on the north end of the fifth floor.
+(a) Baker university center: in the rectangular atrium spaces located on the south end of the third, fourth, and fifth floors, and in the lounge area overlooking the rotunda on the north end of the fifth floor.

 (c) Classrooms that are otherwise empty